Eight Questions That can be Answered Through Agglomeration Testing

 Agglomeration is an incredibly powerful tool in controlling particle characteristics and solving material problems when working with bulk solids, but its flexibility and diversity can make evaluating agglomeration and developing the optimal process around it challenging.

 Testing in a facility such as the FEECO Innovation Center can answer all of the questions listed here and more.
-With comprehensive testing capabilities, and an unmatched expertise in agglomeration, testing in the Innovation Center is the most efficient way to evaluate an agglomeration process.
-For more information on our testing capabilities, contact us today!
+With comprehensive testing capabilities, and an unmatched expertise in agglomeration, testing in the Innovation Center is the most efficient way to evaluate a new or existing agglomeration process.
+To learn how we can answer your agglomeration questions, contact us today!

 About the Authors . . .